 In the past, investing in gold was difficult for individual investors.
 You could buy the actual spot commodity in the form of coins and bullion, or you could speculate in the futures market.
 Both alternatives were unpopular and expensive for most individual traders.
-However, investors now have access to gold investments – here is HOW to invest in gold online!
+However, investors now have access to several online gold investment options.

 There is quite a bit you should know before you dive in.
-If you want to invest in gold right away, here is a quick guide that can help:
+If you want to invest in gold in UAE right away, here is a quick guide that can help.

 - Research your Gold assets – From gold futures to gold funds and from gold mining stocks to gold mining funds, there are multiple ways to invest in gold today;